-Ally heads up community management, social media, and customer support at Scoop.it.
+Ally is Scoop.it's Director of Content & Community.
 She loves to geek out over anything social, Internet, or tech related.
 When she isn't working, you'll probably find her running the streets of San Francisco.
 Follow Ally on Twitter @allygreer.

 Working in the world of entrepreneurs and startups has given me a whole new appreciation for the phrase “fake it ’til you make it.”
 This isn’t to say that everyone who is just getting started in their companies or careers in general is completely faking it, but just that they are doing the right things to position themselves correctly before they might actually be a full-fledged expert.

 Last week, the latest edition of the #leancontent took place in San Francisco with an incredibly smart and inspiring talk from SmartRecruiters’ David Smooke.
 He enlightened an extremely engaged audience on the importance of guest blogging and how it can be used to build community and authority, especially for startups.
 Continue reading →

 During the first quarter of 2014, Scoop.it conducted a survey of over 1,500 professionals who had been using content curation as a part of their content marketing strategy over the previous year.
 While it’s old news that more marketers are turning to content marketing and curation & making more space in their strategies for both, we wanted to find out what actually happened once these marketers had taken the proverbial leap.